Dre Campbell Farm

 Planting garlic from cloves is the easiest way to cultivate it.

-- Carefully separate the cloves from the bulb about a day before planting and use the largest ones.
+• Carefully separate the cloves from the bulb about a day before planting, and use the largest ones.

-- Leave them in their skins.
+• Please leave them in their skins.

 When to Plant

-The best time to plant garlic is in the fall, 4-6 weeks before the ground freezes.
-Start putting them in late September to early October for a summer harvest.
+Start putting it in late September to early October for a summer harvest.
 Moreover, when you plant it in the fall, it produces a larger and more flavorful harvest.

 However, you can still plant in the spring, but the harvest will be ready close to the end of summer.
 Also, the cloves won’t be as large.